Spanish

 Rhythm

-Both European and Latin American Spanish can be classified as “syllable-timed” languages.
+Both Latin American and European Spanish can be classified as “syllable-timed” languages.
 This means all syllables are fully articulated (even though stressed syllables are a little longer that non-stressed syllables).
 In other words, Spanish syllables are never reduced.
+Enunciating vowel sounds is very important to speaking Spanish more naturally.
+This is different from English rhythm which is considered to use stress timing and may present some difficulty for native English speakers.